 My 4th election was Tuesday, April 3, 2018.
 I wrote a blog post about the election results.
 I’m going to keep this page here for future use and reference.

-Election day is Tuesday, April 5, 2016 (always the first Tuesday in April).
+Election day is Tuesday, April 3, 2018 (always the first Tuesday in April).
 The polls are open 7:00am to 8:00pm.
-I think I’ve done good work during my first four years serving you on the city council, and I hope you feel that I’m representing you well.
-I’m running for re-election, so I encourage you to vote on April 5.
-Here in District 3, our polling location is the De Pere Community Center on Grant St.
+I think I’ve done good work during my first six years serving you on the city council; I hope you feel that I’m representing you well and that I’m keeping you informed.
+I’m running for re-election, so I hope I can count on your vote on April 3.
+Here’s a map of District 3; we vote at the De Pere Community Center on Grant St.

 The slogan I adopted a few years ago is simple: passionate, honest, transparent.
 I take these three traits seriously, and I hope you feel that our great city has benefited as a result.